Neuropathy Resources

 The Cost: * Single Pair: $10 – $20

-These two supplements are targeted at nerve regrowth and improved circulation (often containing Alpha Lipoic Acid and B-vitamins).
+Supplements are targeted at nerve regrowth and improved circulation (often containing Alpha Lipoic Acid and B-vitamins).

 The Cost: Can be a significant cost over time depending on the brand you buy.
 Typically run between $20.00 – $60.00 for a 30-day supply